smbhat07/jaws/README.md

 # jaws
-opensource utility to do workload simulation
+Just Another Workload Simulator, an opensource utility to do workload simulation